ghinda/gridlayout/README.md

 Why use GridLayout?
 -------------------

-If you need to create advanced app layouts, similar to native app layouts, but still need to support older browsers.
+If you need to create complex app layouts, similar to native apps, but still need to support older browsers.

 If you just support modern browsers, you’re probably better off using Flexbox.